tigoe/SoundExamples/docs/sound-basics.md

   int period = (1 / frequency) * 1000000;
 ````

-Next, turn the speaker on using the [``digitalWrite()``](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/) command.
+Next, turn the speaker on using ``digitalWrite()``.
 When you've set the voltage high, delay for half the period.
 Then turn it off using ``digitalWrite()`` again, then delay for the second half of the period.
 That's the end of your loop:

 ````
  // turn the speaker on: